 As you can see, most of the variables don’t matter; it’s just a switch between the two connected wires from your humbucker and ground.
 Repeat the process for as many humbuckers as you have.

 Hopefully, we have cleared things up a little and shown you how you can coil split any humbucker on any guitar.
-If you feel more knowledgeable, please share this article on Facebook and Twitter.
+If you’ve found this helpful, feel free to share this article on Facebook and Twitter.
 Always send in your questions.
 We enjoy answering them.
-And don’t forget to check us out at humbuckersoup.com for other articles on guitar electronics.
+For more articles on guitar electronics, visit humbuckersoup.com.